 Build skills and interests that can improve their everyday lives like gardening and cooking

-Develop healthy, life-long habits like movement, outdoor learning, and mindfulness i
+Develop healthy, life-long habits like movement, outdoor learning, and mindfulness

+Engage families to support students’ interests and identities

 Additional information, resources, Request for Proposals, and applications can be found at www.beyondschoolbells.org.
 Applications will be due to dstaggs@nebraskachildren.org and apearson@nebraskachildren.org by March 28th 2025.